Amin and Murad decided to create a

 Output.
 Print two integers – the number of the city where the

-server will be located and the total delay in connecting all guests to this
+server will be hosted, and the total connection delay for all guests to this

 server.